ude-soco/CourseMapper-webserver/README.md

 #### Step 1: Pre-requisites

-1. Download NodeJS (v16.14.2) from [the official website](https://nodejs.org/en/blog/release/v16.14.2)
+- Download NodeJS (v16.14.2) from [the official website](https://nodejs.org/en/blog/release/v16.14.2)

-2. Download [IntelliJ Ultimate](https://www.jetbrains.com/de-de/idea/download/#section=windows) or [Visual Studio Code](https://code.visualstudio.com/download) and install one of the code editors
+- Download [IntelliJ Ultimate](https://www.jetbrains.com/de-de/idea/download/#section=windows) or [Visual Studio Code](https://code.visualstudio.com/download) and install one of the code editors

-3. Download [MongoDB Community Server](https://www.mongodb.com/try/download/community) and [MongoDB Compass](https://www.mongodb.com/try/download/compass) and install them
+- Download [MongoDB Community Server](https://www.mongodb.com/try/download/community) and [MongoDB Compass](https://www.mongodb.com/try/download/compass) and install them

-4. Download [Postman](https://www.postman.com/downloads/) and install it
+- Download [Postman](https://www.postman.com/downloads/) and install it

 #### Step 2: Installation Guide for CourseMapper webserver

 - Using your file explorer, go inside the directory `webserver`, copy the `example.env` file and paste it in the same folder.
-Rename the copied twitter config file to `.env`
+Rename the copied environment file to `.env`

 - Open a command prompt/terminal in the `webserver` directory